XeniaMeraki/XeniaOS-prototype/README.md

 Developers can currently most easily be reached in the [Zirconium Discord](https://discord.gg/mmgNQpxwhW)

-Our project is unsupported and unaffiliated (currently) with: CachyOS, Bazzite, Bootcrew, Zirconium, Fedora.
+Our project is unsupported and unaffiliated (currently) with: CachyOS, Universal Blue, Bluefin, Bazzite, Bootcrew, Zirconium, Fedora.